Inertial frame of reference: Introduction

-This simplicity manifests itself in that inertial frames have self-contained physics without the need for external causes, while physics in non-inertial frames have external causes.
-The principle of simplicity can be used within Newtonian physics as well as in special relativity; see Nagel and also Blagojević.
+This simplicity manifests itself in that inertial frames have self-contained physics without the need for external causes, while physics in non-inertial frames has external causes.
+The principle of simplicity can be used within Newtonian physics as well as in special relativity:

+However, this definition of inertial frames is understood to apply in the Newtonian realm and ignores relativistic effects.

-In practical terms, the equivalence of inertial reference frames means that scientists within a box moving uniformly cannot determine their absolute velocity by any experiment.
+In practical terms, the equivalence of inertial reference frames means that scientists within a box moving with a constant absolute velocity cannot determine this velocity by any experiment.
 Otherwise, the differences would set up an absolute standard reference frame.
 According to this definition, supplemented with the constancy of the speed of light, inertial frames of reference transform among themselves according to the Poincaré group of symmetry transformations, of which the Lorentz transformations are a subgroup.
-In Newtonian mechanics, which can be viewed as a limiting case of special relativity in which the speed of light is infinite, inertial frames of reference are related by the Galilean group of symmetries.
+In Newtonian mechanics, inertial frames of reference are related by the Galilean group of symmetries.

 Newton's inertial frame of reference

 Absolute space

-Newton posited an absolute space considered well approximated by a frame of reference stationary relative to the fixed stars.
+Newton posited an absolute space considered well-approximated by a frame of reference stationary relative to the fixed stars.
 An inertial frame was then one in uniform translation relative to absolute space.
-However, some scientists (called "relativists" by Mach), even at the time of Newton, felt that absolute space was a defect of the formulation, and should be replaced.
+However, some "relativists", even at the time of Newton, felt that absolute space was a defect of the formulation, and should be replaced.

-Indeed, the expression inertial frame of reference (Inertialsystem) was coined by Ludwig Lange in 1885, to replace Newton's definitions of "absolute space and time" by a more operational definition.
-As translated by Iro, Lange proposed the following definition:
+The expression inertial frame of reference (Inertialsystem) was coined by Ludwig Lange in 1885, to replace Newton's definitions of "absolute space and time" with a more operational definition:

-A discussion of Lange's proposal can be found in Mach.

-The inadequacy of the notion of "absolute space" in Newtonian mechanics is spelled out by Blagojević:
+The inadequacy of the notion of "absolute space" in Newtonian mechanics is spelled out by Blagojevich:

 The utility of operational definitions was carried much further in the special theory of relativity.
 Some historical background including Lange's definition is provided by DiSalle, who says in summary: